formancehq/docs/oss/ledger/numscript/multi-source/index.md

 ### What's going on here?

 In this case, we have only specified a list of accounts as the source, without any apportionment.
-Numary Ledger will attempt to pay the entire amount from the first account listed.
+Formance Ledger will attempt to pay the entire amount from the first account listed.
 If there are insufficient funds in that account, then the remainder will be applied against the next account listed, and so on.
 You can list as many accounts as you like to draw funds from like this.

 If the total in all the listed accounts remains insufficient to cover the movement, the transaction will fail and no money will be moved.

-So, since there were only 50 coins in the first account, Numary Ledger looked at the second account, and took the remaining balance of 50 coins from it to complete the transaction.
+So, since there were only 50 coins in the first account, Formance Ledger looked at the second account, and took the remaining balance of 50 coins from it to complete the transaction.

 ## Nested sources